kingsofcoms/PoloniexAutoTrader/README.md

 ## Strategies
 - 5 Built in strategies
-- Dispatcher timer for running strategies at Market Period intervals
+- Dispatcher timer for running strategies at Market Period intervals ( Test interval of 10 secs commented out) use this to test and comment out the line below in Strategy.cs
 - Output data to window

 ### Features